 Probably the strongest argument for a liberal US immigration policy, however, is as a national economic survival strategy.
 The US population is aging.
 More and more people are reaching retirement age and need more health care and other public services.
-At the same time the national birth rate is around 1.8 births per woman, well below the 2.1 rate required to sustain our population.
+At the same time the national birth rate is around 1.8 births per woman of childbearing age, well below the 2.1 rate required to sustain our population.
 That means that without immigration there soon will not be enough workers in the labor force to support the needs of society in general and those specific to the older population.
 A liberal immigration policy is the only viable solution for that coming population demographic crisis.

 While I am on the issue of birth rates: the US experience is not unique.
 Virtually all developed and most developing countries are experiencing birth rates below the 2.1 rate required for population stability: European Union – 1.6; Russia – 1.7; China – 1.6; Japan – 1.4; South America collectively – 2.0; Only South East Asia, India, and Africa are areas of the world where birth rates are currently sustaining global population.
 Even in India the birth rate is currently 2.3 but declining rapidly and will likely be below 2.1 within five years.